John Celivergos Zachos

+He was born in Constantinople (modern-day Istanbul) to Greek parents.
+Both his parents participated in the Greek War of Independence and migrated to Greece after the outbreak of war.
+His father died during the war and he was given to Samuel Gridley Howe by his mother.
+He was a young refugee traveling to the United States of America.
+In America, he was educated at Mount Pleasant Classical Institute and one of his teachers included Gregory Anthony Perdicaris.
+At the academy, he also met Chauncey Colton whom he followed around the country to different educational institutions; one was outside of Philadelphia and the latter was Kenyon College in Gambier, Ohio.
+Zachos attended Kenyon College and graduated with honors and also obtained a medical degree but did not practice medicine because of his love for literature and teaching.
+He became an Army surgeon during the American Civil War serving primarily at Port Royal.
+Zachos became a Unitarian Minister, briefly taught at Cornell, and finally settled in New York City where he was the curator of the library at Cooper Union and a professor at the institution until his death.

+He was the fourth honorary member of the National Association of Elocutionists.
+Zachos was one of the founders of the Beta Theta Pi Society, the Literary Club of Cincinnati, and the Ohio Society of New York.
+He developed the Zachos Method which is outlined in his book The New American Speaker.
+The technique uses an acting method for public speech and the book features a large assortment of Shakespearean monologues.
+As an inventor, he invented the stenotype.
+His nephew George Canfield Blickensderfer later invented the blickensderfer typewriter.
+Zachos' daughter Helena Zachos continued his work as a prominent elocutionist.
+The Helena Zachos Award at Wells College was named after her.
+He died in New York City at 77 years old.

 Early life

 Zachos was born in Constantinople, the capital of the Ottoman Empire.
 His parents were Nicholas and Euphrosyne Zachos.
 They were from Athens.
 Nicholas Zachos was a general in the Greek army during the Greek War of Independence, where he was killed in battle in 1824.

 Samuel Gridley Howe an American surgeon and Philhellene was also fighting for Greek independence.
 He brought John Celivergos Zachos along with other young Greek people back to the United States to educate them.

 Namely traveling with Zachos and Howe was a young refugee who survived the Chios massacre named Christophoros Castanes.
 In 1851, he wrote a book on his travels called The Greek Exile, Or, a Narrative of the Captivity and Escape of Christophorus Plato Castanis.
 This book includes John C. Zachos and other Greek children.